Apple Park Michael Schwab poster set (4 posters, 16 x 20 inches each, 2022)

 I have collected many of Apple’s Think different posters, print ads, and other material.

 This poster of Bob Dylan is considered rare.
 I ordered the first three sets of Think different posters directly from Apple in approximately 1999.
 The poster sets were essentially free, but Apple charged $8.00 for each set for postage.
 When my Set 3 arrived, it included only Miles Davis; Ansel Adams; and Lucille Ball and Desi Arnaz.
-Apparently, earlier versions of the set included Bob Dylan, Paul Rand, and/or Jimi Hendrix.
+Earlier versions of the set were reported to have included Bob Dylan, Paul Rand, and/or Jimi Hendrix.

 At one time I read an account that the Bob Dylan photo Apple had used was not properly licensed, and although some Dylan posters had shipped, Apple stopped including them in the sets.
 I was lucky to find this poster on eBay for a reasonable price.